 Introduction Link to heading

-If you’ve ever initialized a new Go project with go mod init main and later tried to write tests for it, you may have seen this cryptic error:
+If you have ever initialized a new Go project with go mod init main and later tried to write tests for it, you may have seen this cryptic error:

 cannot import "main"